Mindfulness meditation: 14 simple exercises to cultivate serenity

 Inner smile meditation

-Inner smile meditation is a mindfulness practice that encourages you to cultivate positive feelings and kindness towards yourself.
-It's a method for cultivating self-love and inner positivity.
-Here's how you can practice Inner Smile Meditation:
+Inner Smile Meditation is a mindfulness practice that encourages you to cultivate positive feelings and kindness toward yourself.

-- Start with a smile: Begin by forming a gentle smile on your face.
-Let the smile slowly spread across your face.
-Feel the smile radiate from your mouth to your eyes.
+And now start by forming a sweet smile on your face.
+Let this smile spread slowly across your entire face, but without tensing.
+Feel the smile radiating from your mouth to your eyes.
+What does this inspire you?
+Causes a feeling?

-- Smile at your body: Move your attention through your body.
-Imagine sending this inner smile to every part of your body, from head to toe.
-Feel a sensation of relaxation and well-being.
+Then imagine sending that inner smile to every part of your body, from head to toe.
+Feel a feeling of relaxation and well-being.

-- Stay present: Continue to focus your attention on this inner smile and the sensations it generates.
-Be in this state of benevolence towards yourself.
-When you're ready to conclude the meditation, take a few deep breaths, gently move your fingers and toes, then open your eyes.
+Continue to focus your attention on this inner smile and the sensations it generates.
+Be in this state of kindness towards yourself.
+When you are ready to conclude the meditation, take a few deep breaths, gently move your fingers and toes, then open your eyes.

 Practicing mindfulness or how to meditate against stress?